kevingosse/resharper-heapview/Readme.md

 ﻿ReSharper Heap Allocations Viewer plugin
 ----------------------------------------

+**This repository was forked from https://github.com/controlflow/resharper-heapview**

+The goal of this fork is to make sure the latest version of Resharper is supported, as the main repository was lagging behind.

 This plugins statically analyzes C# code to find all local object allocations happening.

 It can be used to reduce number of heap allocations in hot paths of your C# program.